David "Smoaky" Smoak

 Meet Paul Catalina

-Paul Catalina came to 1660 ESPN Radio as an intern in 2005.
+Paul Catalina came to ESPN Central Texas as an intern in 2005.
 His first co-hosting job was with Steve Fallon on Hall of Fame Sports Talk.
 In 2007, Hall of Fame Sports Talk became The Starting Line and Paul was joined by Vince Erickson and Jerry Hill.
 In 2009, Paul joined You Make the Call with Tom Barfield and Butch Henry.

 Paul has also been the play by play voice of University Trojan Football and Mexia Blackcat Football.
 As well as contributing to Baylor Football pre-game shows over the past few seasons.

 A 2002 graduate of Florida State University, Paul came to Waco from Tampa, Florida.
 He has lived in 6 states (Tennessee, Pennsylvania, California, Louisiana, Florida, and Texas).
 After college, he hit the road as a stand up comic.
 Needing the steady paycheck that a real job provided, he came to Waco to be closer to his family.

 Paul’s mother, Lana, lives in Waco as does his sister Laura with her husband, Brandon Lilley, her two sons Luke and Leo and her two step daughters Hana and Angelica.
 He also has a chocolate lab named Woodrow.
 Paul is a lifelong fan of the Dallas Cowboys and Boston Red Sox.
 He comes from a long line of Texas A&M Aggies, but has grown to love the Baylor Bears in his time in Central Texas.